tropotek/tkwiki/readme.md

 __Authors:__ Tropotek <http://www.tropotek.com/>

 A WIKI/CMS that is easy to use for people that want a website to store info fast.
-Great for projects that need documentation, can be edited live using WYSIWYG editors within the site.
+Perfect for projects that require online documentation, and can be edited by teams.

 __Features:__
 - The ability to add CSS and Javascript within each page.